egnerlab/Reading-List/README.md

-# Egner Lab New Member Reading List (from Tobias)
+# Egner Lab New Member Reading List
+by Tobias Egner

-Some Great Miscellaneous Papers
+## Some Great Miscellaneous Papers

 Mesulam, M.M.
 (1998).
 From sensation to cognition.
 Brain, 121, 1013-1052.
 (Nice big-picture paper of brain organization and function)